Bidhu Jha

-Bidhu Shekhar Jha is a Canadian politician in Manitoba, Canada.
+Bidhu Shekhar Jha (born August 4, 1942) is a Canadian politician in Manitoba, Canada.
 He was a member of the Legislative Assembly of Manitoba from 2003 to 2016, representing the Winnipeg division of Radisson as a member of the New Democratic Party.

 Early life and career

 Jha was born in Deoghar, Bihar, now a part of the Indian state of Jharkhand.
 He has a degree in mechanical engineering from BIT Sindri, and has taken postgraduate training in industrial engineering and management.
 He moved to Canada in 1969 and founded Optimum Ergonomics Ltd. in 1978, specializing in office and computer furnishings.
 He later founded the Optimum Technology Corporation, specializing in international trade and business development.

 Jha authored the screenplay for a full-length feature film entitled Namumkin (1988), telling the story of an Asian family exiled from Idi Amin's Uganda.
 He later served as president of Winnipeg's Indian Association, and led a flag-raising ceremony in 1997 to celebrate the fiftieth anniversary of India's independence.
 In 2001, he organized a dinner for British Columbia Premier Ujjal Dosanjh to mark his selection as Canada's first provincial leader of South Asian background.

-Jha served on the board of Manitoba Telephone System in 1986-87, and has also served on the boards of the Canadian Cancer Society and Deer Lodge Foundation.
+Jha served on the board of Manitoba Telephone System in 1986–87, and has also served on the boards of the Canadian Cancer Society and Deer Lodge Foundation.
 In 2002, he received a Queen's Golden Jubilee Medal and an Asia Pacific Award of Entrepreneurship from the Asper School of Business at the University of Manitoba.
 He was 63 years old as of 2006.